zhanghr2001/PromptTA/README.md

 ## Acknowledgements

-Our style of reademe refers to [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning).
+Our style of readme refers to [PDA](https://github.com/BaiShuanghao/Prompt-based-Distribution-Alignment).
-And our code is based on [CoOp and CoCoOp](https://github.com/KaiyangZhou/CoOp), [DAPL](https://github.com/LeapLabTHU/DAPrompt/tree/main) and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) etc. repository.
-We thank the authors for releasing their codes.
-If you use their codes, please consider citing these works as well.
+And our code is based on [CoOp](https://github.com/KaiyangZhou/CoOp) and [PromptStyler](https://arxiv.org/abs/2307.15199).
+We thank the authors for their great work.